HP319193/prisme.ai/docs/docs/en/about.md

 Prisme.ai is an Event Driven Architected platform designed to help creating software without coding skills.

-The platform is built as an orchestra of backend microservice and frontend clients.
+The platform is built as an orchestrator of backend micro service and frontend clients.

-Complete code base is structured into this mono-repository.
+Complete code base is structured into a mono-repository.